 A public bayside promenade, extending north to the Grand Hotel.
 View 28 homes, comprising the Point Clear Historic District (1835-1930).

 The 5 Rivers Delta Resource Center is located at the spot where the Mobile, Spanish, Tensaw, Apalachee and Blakeley rivers flow into Mobile Bay.
 It is an incredible place to begin your adventure into over 250,000 acres of scenic waterways, woods and wetlands.
 Or, simply soak up the natural beauty and history of the region with plenty to do and see at the facility itself.
 Division of the Alabama State Lands

 Airboat tours in the lower Mobile-Tensaw Delta.
 Trips leave from the docks of Bluegill Restaurant.

 1-hr. or 30 min. rides.
 Seats six.
 No children under age two.
 Eco-touring of the Delta.
 Gator sightings; night trips.
 Now have two boats.

 140,000-sq.-ft. store features beautiful painted murals, 25-yd. archery range, six waterfalls, 22,000-gallon freshwater aquarium, shooting arcade, and restaurant with 12,000-gallon saltwater aquarium.

-Two-hr. guided boat tour of Mobile-Tensaw River Delta aboard 50-passenger covered pontoon boat.
+Two and three-hr. guided boat tours of Mobile-Tensaw River Delta and Port of Mobile aboard 50-passenger covered pontoon boat.
 Charters, walk-ons available year-round.